Luke AFB, if you like the F-35 Lightning II, this is heaven. With its great weather, the state of Arizona provides excellent training opportunities.

-Run by the 56th FW ('LF') of the Air Education and Training Command and its seven squadrons, Luke AFB also hosts the Reservists of the 301st FS/944th FW that borrow aircraft from the AETC units.
+Run by the 56th FW ('LF') of the Air Education and Training Command, Luke AFB also hosts the Reservists of the 944th FW that borrow aircraft from the AETC units.

 Luke AFB is located on the Western outskirts of Phoenix, Arizona.
 Take Interstate 10's exit East Estrella Parkway, Route 303.
 After three and a quarter mile you cross West Camelback Road, which is on the Southern side of the map above.

 When visiting Luke AFB, as important as with any other US military installation: you should stay at all times away from the fence to avoid problems with the base security forces.

 The south western end is the quiet area at Luke AFB.
 During most of the day spot 1 is perfect for aircraft landing at 3L and, with a little help from a shallow flown approach pattern, 3R.
 Going up and down Alsup Road (formerly N 159 Avenue) will ensure nice pictures of Falcons on short final.
 Depending on the runway and your relative position you will need 150 to 600 old fashioned millimeters to get a Falcon in full frame.

 Interesting fact for our digital photographers: the northern runway is mostly in use for touch and goes, the southern one for departures and recoveries.
 Most of the touch and goes are performed with two ships, one of them keeping right of the runway and going around with full throttle.
 As the soil is very dry here the risk of sand getting in your camera is significant.